hakant/hakant.github.io/source/_posts/2016-08-29-creating-an-online-quiz-game-using-node-dot-js.markdown

 ![Hackathon - Nfield Quiz - Screenshot](/assets/Online_Quiz_Game/Quiz-Screenshot.png)

 All in all, once again, it was a great event at the NIPO Software office in Amsterdam.
-Who knows.. maybe in the very near future, this fun little project can be put into actual use during various market research events.
+Who knows.. maybe in the very near future, this little fun project can be put into actual use during various market research events.
 Without a doubt, it showcases the power of Nfield and how customizable it is for variety of scenarios.

 If you want to know more about each component and what it specifically does, read on.

-## Nfield Quiz Application Components
+## System Components
 <br/>

 #### Hyperdev.com / node.js